 The company also replicated the incidents in the field by creating a test facility for thorough battery analysis, where more than 200 thousand devices and 30 thousand batteries were analyzed.
 The devices and batteries were subjected to repeating charge/discharge testing for Battery A (first recall) and Battery B (second recall).
 Similar occurrences to those claimed by Samsung Note 7 users were found, indicating that the cause of the fire was in fact the battery itself.

 When charge/discharge tests were ran, the engineers found that Battery A has a deflection of the negative electrode that consistently occurred on the upper right corner of the jellyroll (Fig. 2).
-Also, incorrect positioning of the negative electrode tip had caused the negative electrodes to bend.
+Also, incorrect positioning of the negative electrode tip had caused the negative electrodes to bend.3.
+Shown is the comparison between abnormal battery B vs. normal battery B. (Courtesy of Samsung; click image to enlarge)

 When Battery B was analyzed, Samsung’s engineers consistently found melting copper on the negative electrode area facing the positive tap.
 Therefore an internal short circuit was generated as a result of abnormal welding process resulting in a direct contact with the negative electrode (Fig. 3) producing thermal failure.
 In addition they found that some batteries were missing insulation tape, increasing the possibility of an electrical short circuit.